 These consolidated financial statements are presented in US dollars ('USD'), which is OC PLC's presentation currency.
 All values are rounded to the nearest tenth million (in millions of USD), except when stated otherwise.

-The consolidated financial statements have been authorised for issue by the Company's Board of Directors on 22 March 2023.
+The consolidated financial statements have been authorised for issue by the Company's Board of Directors on 20 March 2024.

-3. Summary of significant accounting policies
+Summary of material accounting policies